The setting for my Character Thread. This post reserved for an index when one becomes necessary.

 August: Seven becomes the Master Mage, but is soon trapped as the Dark Lord of the Netherworld.
 The position of Master Mage becomes vacant.
 Zalman begins questing to regain his magic.

 September: Elite becomes the third Raven with Callie Summer's blessing.
+Around the same time, Michelle Darling is installed as the new headmaster of Claremont Academy.

 November: Callie Summers becomes Mayor of Freedom City, defeating Jonathan Grant's deputy mayor (also a pawn of the Labyrinth) and a third party candidate sponsored by the Rhodes Foundation.

 June: Actor and former secret agent Sir Christopher Lee passes away.
 Oddly, soon afterwards, rumors of an 'unredacted' version of the novel Dracula begin to circulate, and the Raven discovers that the very real Dracula is active in New York.
+Around the same time, the Sentinels raid the headquarters of the Vanguard.
+Also, Hieronymous King announces his intention to become the Republican candidate for President of the United States in 2016.

 July: Toxic gives birth to her and Zane's child, Billie.